MagicMart/simple-blogger/src/components/articles/the-days-are-too-short.md

 > Hold Infinity in the palm of your hand
 > And Eternity in an hour<pre> - William Blake

-It is disconcerting how short the months seem now.
+It is disconcerting how short the weeks seem now.
 Are there any mental exercises by which they can be stretched?
-If my brain was energised, would there be finer grains of detail to hold me in the moment?
-Tomorrow I will be better, hold infinity in the palm of my hand.
+If my brain was energised, would there be finer grains of detail to hold me longer in the moment?
+Tomorrow I will be stronger, hold infinity in the palm of my hand.

+&copy; 2019 Martin Tudor